Nails may have a stippled

 Visit Urgency

-See your child’s primary care doctor or a dermatologist if you notice areas of patchy hair loss anywhere on their body.
+See your child’s medical professional such as a dermatologist if you notice areas of patchy hair loss anywhere on their body.

 References